-The European Union is a party to both the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol (KP).
+The European Union is a party to both the United Nations Framework Convention on Climate Change (UNFCCC),the Kyoto Protocol (KP) and the Paris Agreement.
 For the first commitment period of the KP (2008-2012) the EU15 took on a common target, to reduce emissions by 8 per cent compared to 1990.
 For the second commitment period of the KP (2013-2020) the EU27 have agreed to common emission reductions of 20 per cent compared to 1990 levels.
 This is equivalent to emission reductions of 13.2 per cent compared to 2005, which is used as the base year in internal EU communications.

-For the second commitment period of the Kyoto Protocol there is an option for parties to further step up their commitments by 2014.
+For the second commitment period of the Kyoto Protocol there is an option for parties to further step up their commitments.
 There are many who believe that the EU should make use of this possibility and set a target of 30 per cent emission reductions by 2020 compared to 1990 levels.

 The EU Emission Trading Scheme covers emissions from more than 11,000 power stations and industrial plants, and from 2013 emissions from aviation were included.
 About 40 per cent of the total EU emissions are covered in the scheme.
 Besides the EU27, Croatia, Iceland, Norway, and Liechtenstein are also part of the ETS.
 The legal basis for the trading system is the Emission Trading Directive (2003/87), adopted in October 2003.